Skip to Content

 A walk to Stow on the Wold

-On arrival, as our room was not quite ready, we borrowed some maps and leaflets about local walks and sat in the bar to decide a route.
-There were plenty of options but we decided to strike out in the direction of Stow on the Wold, with the weather alternating between bright and sunny one minute, overcast the next.
+On arrival, as our room at the Kings Head Inn was not quite ready, we borrowed some maps and leaflets about local walks and sat in the bar to decide a route.
+There were plenty of options but we decided to strike out in the direction of Stow on the Wold.
+The weather alternated between bright and sunny one minute, overcast the next.

 Kings Head Inn at Bledington